This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Place watermelon and honey into the blender.
-Add the juice of both limes, but be sure to zest the juice first, if preparing the mint lime sugar.
-Blend until well combined.
+- For the granita: place watermelon and honey into the blender.
+Add the juice of both limes and blend until well combined.
 Give the mixture a quick taste test to see if additional sweetener needs to be added.

 - Using a fine mesh strainer, strain the watermelon mixture over a 9x9 freezer safe container.

 - Freeze the watermelon juice for two or three hours, then begin the process of lightly scraping the top frozen layer with a fork.
 Return pan to freezer with the shaved ice on top; remove a couple of hours later and continue scraping.
-Repeat the occasional scraping process until the entire mixture is shaved.
+Repeat the occasional, two to three times, scraping process until the entire mixture is shaved.

-- Scoop out granita into serving dish and sprinkle with a teaspoon of Mint Lime Sugar.
+- Scoop out granita into serving dish and sprinkle with a teaspoon of the mint lime sugar mixture.